sujnanpatil/Dynamic-Copilot/Lab-05.md

 - Copy link to connected record
 - Edit connected record

-- Open the Copilot for Sales app
+- Open the Copilot for Sales app in Outlook

+1. Open the meeting in Outlook

+1. Click on the **Options(...)** and select **Copilot for Sales**

+1. The tab will open on the right side and an opportunity summary card is displayed on the Highlights tab showing the key details and status of the current opportunity.

+**Note:** The summary will only be generated if the meeting is connected to an opportunity in CRM.

+- View connected record details

+1.

  ### Task 3: Generate a meeting summary